 Log-in to PennOpen Pass and edit your profile to change your reminder time.

 If you do not want to receive text reminders, text back STOP.
-You will need to complete the symptom check via the website.
+You will still need to complete PennOpen Pass daily.
+You have the option to complete it via the website.
 Bookmark the link for easy access.
 Text back START at any time to begin receiving texts again from PennOpen Pass.

 We are committed to protecting the privacy and security of your data.
 See the PennOpen Pass Privacy Statement for more information.

-PennOpen Pass is a homegrown product developed by the Penn Medicine Information Services software development team.
+PennOpen Pass was developed and is actively monitored by the Penn Medicine Information Services software development team.